(A) As used in this section:

 (C) For purposes of the medical care provided by a physician assistant pursuant to division (B)(1) of this section, both of the following apply notwithstanding any supervision requirement of this chapter to the contrary:

-(1) The physician who supervises the physician assistant pursuant to a physician supervisory plan approved by the state medical board under section 4730.17 of the Revised Code is not required to meet the supervision requirements established under this chapter.
+(1) The physician who supervises the physician assistant pursuant to a supervision agreement entered into under section 4730.19 of the Revised Code is not required to meet the supervision requirements established under this chapter.

 (2) The physician designated as the medical director of the disaster or emergency may supervise the medical care provided by the physician assistant.

 Amended by 131st General Assembly File No. TBD, SB 110, §1, eff.
 10/15/2015.

 Added by 129th General AssemblyFile No.161, HB 284, §1, eff.
 3/22/2013.